Dahvram/DUContainerMonitor/README.md

 # DUMaterialsMonitor
-- Copy the file DUMaterialsMonitor.config and paste ti to a Programming Board.
+- Click on the file DUMaterialsMonitor.config and then select the raw tab.
+Select the config source and then within Dual Universe paste it to a Programming Board.
 - Add a medium Screen by linking from the Probramming Board to the Screen.
 - Add up to 6 containers.
 - Open the lua script in the editor.